bfelipe/system-design-notes/3 - Servers/17 - GraphQL.md

 Due Rest paradigm limitations, another paradigm was created to solve over-fetching and under-fetching, it is called GraphQL.
 GraphQL allow clients to perform Query(Request) to a server, asking only the necessary data it desires.
 The server then process that Query(Request), based on a schema defined on the server, and return its response.
 Different than Rest which perform requests over HTTP methods, GraphQL perform two type of requests called Queries, and Mutations.
+GraphQL can give advantages for mobile applications and systems that works on not very good network speed.

 ## Query